 November is here!!
-We’re heading into the final stretch of 2019.
+We’re heading into the final stretch of this year.

 With the Thanksgiving holiday ahead, many of us focus on cultivating grateful hearts this month.
 No matter what our circumstances are, we all have so much to be thankful for!

 If you’re like me, gratitude is an important trait I want to make sure our children are developing.
-One way to focus on this is by helping them memorize related Scripture verses.
+One way to do this is by helping them memorize Scripture verses about thankfulness.
 This can open the door to family discussions about these verses, especially in a season where everyone seems to emphasize being thankful.

 1. “I will praise the name of God with a song, and will magnify him with thanksgiving.” ~Psalm 69:30

 What a great reminder that praising God often involves singing!
 Maybe part of encouraging grateful hearts this month could include singing songs as a family.
 This verse also points out that our purpose in giving thanks is always to glorify God.

 2. “Let us come before his presence with thanksgiving, and make a joyful noise unto him with psalms.” ~Psalm 95:2